 Chief Executive Officer, President

-Cynthia Hundorfean is the CEO and president of Allegheny Health Network (AHN), a twelve-hospital, $3.6 billion health care system based in Pittsburgh, Pennsylvania.
+Cynthia Hundorfean is the CEO and president of Allegheny Health Network (AHN), a 14-hospital, $3.6 billion health care system based in Pittsburgh, Pennsylvania.
 Since she joined the network in 2016, Ms. Hundorfean’s extraordinary efforts to transform AHN have been recognized both regionally and nationally.
 In 2019, she was selected by Modern Healthcare magazine as one of the nation’s “Top 25 Women Leaders,” joining a distinguished list of executives whose work positively influences American health policy, care delivery models, and the industry as a whole.

 Ms. Hundorfean was honored for the significant organizational transformation she has led at AHN, which employs more than 21,000 people and serves as the provider arm of Highmark Health, one of the country’s preeminent integrated health care delivery and finance systems.
 As CEO, Ms. Hundorfean has overseen AHN’s $1.7 billion capital investment strategy over the past several years, a strategy that includes the construction of five new hospitals, six new cancer centers, new outpatient facilities, and expansions to several existing hospitals, one of the U.S. health care sector’s most extensive ongoing capital campaigns.